 One of the biggest problems facing prospective nursing students is the dreaded waiting list.
 Traditional university nursing programs can only start students once or maybe twice per year.
 In high population states like California and Texas, wait lists can stretch back three or four years.
 You could get a traditional bachelor’s degree (including three summers off) in the time it would take you to start classes in some nursing schools with a waitlist.

-If you have already taken more than 35 college credit hours or have another degree but are not sure if this credit would count toward your ABSN, call 866.891.1371 or contact one of our admissions counselors to find out.
+If you have already taken more than 35 college credit hours or have another degree but are not sure if this credit would count toward your ABSN track, call 866.891.1371 or contact one of our admissions counselors to find out.

 Concordia University Texas is associated with The Lutheran Church-Missouri Synod, though students do not have to be a part of the Lutheran faith in order to study at Concordia University.
 A faith-based education can be valuable to those working in nursing in a variety of ways, from being able to create a positive rapport with your patients to enhancing a sense of purpose in serving others.